immigreatplatform/policy/termsofuse.md

 ## Immigreat Terms of Use page

-By singing up for our app, you agree to the following:
+By signing up for our app, you agree to the following:

 ### Terms of Use